rohandave1988/BigdataPOC/README.md

 c.)Start the Virtual Box by right clicking on the imported OVA file.

+d.)Also please allocate more than 8GB to image imported by going in the settings.

+e.)Open a command prompt and enter the following command as this run all the service required to run the POC.

+sudo /home/cloudera/cloudera-manager --express --force

 ## Steps to run the POC:-

 1.)
 Open the command prompt and enter the following commands to run the MySQL database and create the database/tables:-